DSLituiev/lab-keras-r/running-docker-containers.md

     docker run -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest

+It will seem like it's not doing anything but it is actually running what you will see in your browser window in the next step.

 ### Interact with docker container
 In a browser window (e.g. Chrome, Safari), type:

     http://0.0.0.0:8787

-You should now be able to work with RStudio in your browser in pretty much the same way you would work with the Rstudio software in your machine.
-In 5/23's structured discussion, we will go over how to train a neural network on your machine.
+When prompted for a login and password, use `rstudio` for both.
+You should then see an Rstudio interface.
+In 5/23's structured discussion, we will go over how to train a neural network on your laptop using this.

 ## Part 2: Training neural networks in the cloud
 You have probably found that training neural networks locally on your laptop is very slow.
 Now we will try to train neural networks in the cloud using [Neuromation](https://neu.ro)'s GPU compute instances.
 To do so, we need to install a job scheduling client to send jobs to Neuromation's machines.